-A key component of our new project is the development of a genetic manipulation pipeline, leveraging advances in gene editing, to test new predictions about gene function.
-We have completed extensive genetic mapping that helps to identify traits, candidate genes, and their interactions with environmental variation.
-We will make new crosses to recombine key traits associated with desirable ideotypes, and will plant these new lines in gardens to test performance predictions.
+A key component of our new project is the development of a genetic manipulation pipeline.
+This pipeline will leverage advances in gene editing to test new predictions about gene function.
+We have completed extensive genetic mapping which has helped to identify candidate genes for traits and their interactions with environmental variation.
+We will make new crosses to recombine key traits associated with desirable ideotypes and will plant these new lines in gardens to test performance predictions.
 We will initiate transgenic studies using both diploid Panicum hallii and tetraploid P. virgatum, with a focus on candidate genes related to flowering time, abiotic stress tolerance, and belowground root and microbiome related traits.
 We plan to incorporate a novel reverse genetics approach to validate candidate genes using our newly developed P. hallii fast neutron mutant population.
 Swaminathan (HudsonAlpha) will spearhead our genetic manipulation pipeline, with support from team members leading biological studies of specific candidate genes (Juenger, Lowry, Bartley, Fritschi).

-We have a growing understanding of traits influencing adaptation for adult spaced plants (grown as specimens in low-density plantings).
-However, we know much less about traits or genes affecting establishment at the seedling stage or performance in denser competitive stands.
+We now have a growing understanding of traits influencing adaptation for adult spaced plants (grown as specimens in low-density plantings).
+However, we know much less about the traits or genes that affect establishment at the seedling stage and performance in denser competitive stands.
 We will establish new experiments using a “sow, select, and sequence” strategy at the existing garden sites to discover traits, genes, and microbes affecting establishment.
 These studies will rely on highly replicated plot plantings of diverse seed pools exposed to natural conditions.
-We will use high-throughput sequencing to identify genes selected in nature by changes in allele frequencies over the course of replicated establishment.
-In addition, we will identify a set of “top lines” from our existing diversity panel studies and will evaluate them in seeded stand plantings to confirm performance in competitive environments and to initiate studies of their impact on ecosystem processes.
+We will use high-throughput sequencing to identify genes under natural selection by determining changes in allele frequencies over the course of replicated establishment.
+In addition, we will identify a set of “top lines” from our existing diversity panel studies to evaluate in seeded stand plantings to confirm performance in competitive environments and to initiate studies of their impact on ecosystem processes.

 Plant Microbiome: There is growing appreciation that plants are intimately associated with diverse microbes.
 We have characterized the switchgrass microbiome using culture and sequence-based assays.
 These methods have identified thousands of microbes and quantified their abundance across the species range.
 In parallel, we have used our genetic mapping population to identify genome regions influencing associations with individual microbes, as well as genomic hotspots that appear to drive abundances of microbial consortia.
-Together these studies have generated exciting hypothesis about plant–microbe interactions and their role in adaptation and stress responses.
+Together these studies have generated exciting hypotheses about plant–microbe interactions and their role in adaptation and stress responses.

-Our new projects will study individual microbes, synthetic, and evolved communities as well as their role in stress tolerance using growth chamber, greenhouse, and field experiments.
+Our new projects will study individual microbes, and synthetic and evolved communities as well as their role in stress tolerance using growth chamber, greenhouse, and field experiments.
 We will target microbes with clear evidence of host interaction and differentiation and likely functional significance based on existing annotation.
 We will use natural microbial inoculates and lab cultures to generate diverse microbial communities.
 We will use a novel microbial selection approach to evolve these communities to increase plant performance, targeting seedling establishment and performance under stress.
-We will test these communities against diverse switchgrass material to examine mechanisms driving plant–microbe interactions and their impacts on plant performance and sustainability attributes.
+We will test these communities against diverse switchgrass material to examine mechanisms driving plant–microbe interactions and to evaluate their impacts on plant performance and sustainability attributes.